-The effect of music on the brain and mind were extensively studied in the past and in several instances showed many beneficial effects.
-These studies also include the effects of classical music on brain development, and on music and memory.
+The effect of music on the brain and mind was extensively studied in the past.
+In several instances, they showed many beneficial effects.
+These studies also include the effects of classical music on brain development, and on memory.

-These studies are still in progress and this article shares some of the developments and research in this area.
-It also explains how you too can benefit from it.
+This article shares some of the developments and researches in this area.
+It also explains how you too, can benefit from it.

 Music In Disorders Of Consciousness

 This is a medical condition that impairs your ability for self-awareness and the interaction with environmental stimuli such as when you are in a coma, vegetative state, or in a minimally conscious state.

 In a study by Jens D. Rollnik and Eckart Altenmüller using music therapy for patients with coma and other disorders of consciousness, they found music induces the patient's neuronal networks and emotional processes in the brain.

 The results are even more positive when the patients listened to their favorite songs.

 These were presented at the meeting of the Association for the Scientific Study of Consciousness in Brighton, UK. in July 2012.

 In another study, Fabien Perrin of Lyon University, France, concluded that listening to your favorite music can trigger autobiographical memory, which can then triggers another stimulus.